Allderdice History, Family Crest & Coats of Arms

 The story of the Allderdice family begins in ancient Scotland among the Pictish clans.
 The Allderdice family lived in the old barony of Allardice, in the parish of Arbuthnott in Kincardineshire.
 This place name is derived from the Gaelic words all, which means "cliff" and deas which means "southern."

 The surname Allderdice was first found in Kincardineshire (Gaelic: A' Mhaoirne), a former county on the northeast coast of the Grampian region of Scotland, and part of the Aberdeenshire Council Area since 1996, in a barony of the name Allardice, in the parish of Arbuthnot, about 1 mile north west of Inverbervie, where the Allardice Castle (also spelled Allardyce), the sixteenth-century manor house still stands today.

 Early History of the Allderdice family

-Another 126 words (9 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Allderdice History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Allderdice research.
+Another 82 words (6 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Allderdice History in all our PDF Extended History products and printed products wherever possible.

 Allderdice Spelling Variations